vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 58: Sep 19, 2019
+Created new github repository of my small game to better keep track of development.

+### Day 57: Sep 18, 2019
+Made redirects in php with header('Location: ..').

+### Day 56: Sep 17, 2019
+Finished some more regression tests.

 ### Day 55: Sep 16, 2019
 Made automated tests with jmeter by recording them from blazemeter.